Considerations and Limitations

 • For OneDrive, you can restore the OneDrive to the original location.
 Once restored, the OneDrive is in an "orphaned" state.
 For details on how to connect the OneDrive to a user, see this Microsoft article.

-• For Outlook restore, only mailbox items that were changed, deleted to the Recoverable Items folder or purged can be restored.
+• For Exchange restore, only mailbox items that were changed, deleted to the Recoverable Items folder or purged can be restored.
 New mailbox items are kept.
 This can lead to unwanted data being restored.

 • You cannot back up mailbox draft items and thus cannot restore them.